samleibowitz/learn-go-with-tests/sync/README.md

 It's worth briefly going over the test itself in this version.

 `sync.WaitGroup` tracks a number of goroutines then waits for them to be done.
 Here, we're going to start up 1000 goroutines, each one of which is going to increment our counter by one.
-So the result SHOULD be 1000... but without a thread safe counter, it almost certainlyu won't work.
+So the result SHOULD be 1000... but without a thread safe counter, it almost certainly won't work.

 ```golang
 	t.Run("it runs safely concurrently", func(t *testing.T) {